Education, Teaching and Learning PGCert

 utilise effectively the transferable communication and rhetorical skills of speaking, listening, reading, writing, and arguing;

-conduct independent and collaborative research, using relevant skills and methods (including ICT).
+conduct independent and collaborative research, using relevant skills and methods (including technologies).

 Students will be informed about the assessment requirements of each element of their programme.
 The formal assessment requirements are described in each module descriptor and will be communicated through module handbooks.
-Students will be provided with assignment specific criteria that relate to the learning outcomes for that module in the module handbook as well as generic level assessment descriptors appropriate for M level.
+Students will be provided with assignment specific criteria that relate to the learning outcomes for that module in the module handbook as well as generic level assessment descriptors appropriate for level 7.

 Students enter the programme as postgraduates, and by the end of the course, they would be expected to exhibit: